scorecard faculty support 1

 The Director of Online Learning provides technical support for the web conferencing platform.
 Under her direction, student assistants assist faculty and students each semester through a training and class assistance program.

 The iSchool Web Technologist leads a team of staff and student assistants who provide assistance with all class-related web resources.
 Faculty text book selections and course syllabi are all available on the iSchool web site.
-The iSchool web team and the Programmer/Analyst provide timely support to faculty members who post their course information each semester.
+The iSchool web support staff member provides timely support to faculty members who post their course information each semester.

 The online faculty handbook provides technical reference material and tutorials to guide faculty members through a broad range of topics related to their online teaching.
 See the Faculty Handbook.

-The iSchool T3 (Teaching Tips and Techniques) series includes presentations on technology and tools such as Panopto, social media, wikis, blogs, and Zoom.
+The iSchool T3 (Teaching Tips and Techniques) series includes presentations on technology and tools such as Panopto, Canvas Studio, VoiceThread, social media, wikis, blogs, and Zoom.
 Sessions also cover online teaching pedagogy, flipped classroom concepts, rubrics etc. Faculty are required to attend at least one session a semester.